greg-raven/Uncommon-Sense/_drafts/all.md

 Do not fear to be eccentric in opinion, for every opinion now accepted was once eccentric.
 Bertrand Russell

-These men — the politicians — use their position, their knowledge, and their power of disseminating misinformation to arouse and stimulate the latent instinct for bloodshed.
-When they have succeeded, they say they are reluctantly forced to war by the pressure of public opinion.
-Bertrand Russell

-There’s just no such thing as truth when it comes to him.
-He just says whatever sounds good and worries about it after the election.
-Bill Clinton

-We can’t be so fixated on our desire to preserve the rights of ordinary Americans … Bill Clinton

 Militia: The body of citizens in a state, enrolled for discipline as a military force, but not engaged in actual service except in emergencies, as distinguished from regular troops or a standing army.
 Black’s Law Dictionary, 3rd Edition

-Justice without force is impotent, force without justice is tyranny.
-Unable to make what is just strong, we have made what is strong just.
-Blaise Pascal

 The strength of a man’s virtue should not be measured by his special exertions, but by his habitual acts.
 Blaise Pascal